 Sure, things may look a little different this year in terms of traditions.
 Smaller, more intimate gatherings may take the place of big holiday parties and many may choose to stay put instead of traveling.
 But leaning into the current circumstances can be fun if we find ways to embrace them!

-I’m partnering with Kraft Heinz® and Walmart to bring you a taste of the tropics this holiday season in the form of my South Florida-inspired Coconut Mocha Latte!
-Rich coconut and sweet chocolate mingle beautifully in this coffeehouse style beverage made with classic Maxwell House® Ground Coffee and Cool Whip® Whipped Topping to create a warm and inviting drink that is perfect for serving to family and friends no matter where you’re celebrating the holidays.
+My South Florida-inspired Coconut Mocha Latte features the flavors of rich coconut and sweet chocolate, which mingle beautifully in this coffeehouse style beverage.
+The result is a warm and inviting drink that is perfect for serving to family and friends no matter where you're celebrating the holidays.

 What is "Mocha"?

 Odds are that you've come across the words "mocha latte" or "cafe mocha" on a coffee shop menu at some point, but you might not have known how different it is from a regular latte.
 A mocha is simply a latte that contains chocolate syrup.
 Chocolate and coffee—two flavors that go together beautifully, especially along with milk or cream.
 If you haven't given a mocha latte a try, I suggest you do!